 Can I participate if I have low vision or am hard of hearing?

-While we do not have any special facilities for attendees who are Deaf, hard of hearing, blind, or have low vision, our coaches will use text-based communication if it will help you.
+Aside from using automated captioning software for all our presentations, we do not have any special facilities for attendees who are Deaf, hard of hearing, blind, or have low vision.
+However our coaches will use text-based communication if it will help you.

 Will there be a quiet room available?